latex3/pdfresources/README.md

 packages) and the current test phase bundle will be removed.

 ## Feedback
-Bug reports and feedbacks are welcome and should be made at https://github.com/latex3/pdfresources
+Bug reports and feedback are welcome and should be made at https://github.com/latex3/pdfresources

 ## Requirements